About Me and this Site

 Colophon

 This site has been up in some form or another since 2003.
-I redesigned it in 2008.
-Everything here should be standards-compliant XHTML and CSS.
-Seriously, run the validators linked to at the bottom of every page—I don't think anything fails but I'd like to know if it does.
-Everything should look fine in Mozilla, IE 6 and above, Safari, Opera, Konqueror, lynx, and probably others as well.
+I redesigned it in 2008 and again at the end of 2011.
+Everything here should be standards-compliant HTML 5 and CSS.
+Seriously, run the validator linked to at the bottom of every page—I don't think anything fails but I'd like to know if it does.

-Design geeks may like to know that, following recent CSS trends, I composed everything to a 21-pixel vertical rhythm.
+Design geeks may like to know that, following old typesetting and new web-design practice, I composed everything to a vertical baseline rhythm.
 You can verify this by clicking the checkbox at the bottom of all of the pages.
-This runs a bit of javascript that will display a 21px pattern of horizontal rules (and sets a cookie so that your preference will persist).
+This runs a bit of javascript that will display a 24px pattern of horizontal rules (and sets a cookie so that your preference will persist).

 Maintaining the vertical rhythm across images of unpredictable height is tricky.
-As an experiment, I wrote some javascript to grab the heights of each block of images (I had been coding these as a div or paragraph of class "textimage" for a long time) and adjust line-height and margins for each block accordingly.
-I won't claim this is worth doing for commercial sites or as a best-practice; I did it purely to see if I could.
-It works in firefox at least.
+I've modified Filipe Fortes' jMetronome script to grab the heights of each block of images (I had been coding these as a div or paragraph of class "textimage" for a long time) and adjust line-height accordingly.
+The only thing that will break vertical rhythm is horizontal scroll bars that occasionally appear in source-code listings in my blog posts; I don't much believe in tweaking these to be different in height than your operating system defaults.

 The blog features of eikimartinson.com are running on the open source Serendipity software; the theme you see here is a custom Smarty template I wrote to work with this.
-I also wrote my own version of the "archives" plugin so that the output would consist of an unordered list instead of a collection of <br/> tags and so forth.
-Something like this will probably be standard in some upcoming release of Serendipity, at which point I'll just let my fork die and use the official version instead.
+I also wrote my own version of the archives plugin featuring a jquery accordion effect, as seen on the blog pages of this site.

-Everything here is maintained in various Subversion repositories, one for the static pages, css, and javascript files, one for my Serendipity template, and one each for the plugins I wrote.
+Everything here is maintained in various Subversion repositories, one for the static pages, css, and javascript files, one for my Serendipity template, and one each for the plugins I've written.